 Planning a Holiday Party?
 Minimize Your Liability!

-Posted by PKSD Law Firm on Dec 02, 2014 in Personal Injury News
+Posted by PKSD Law Firm on December 2, 2014 in Personal Injury

 Holiday parties abound during the final weeks of the calendar year, and most everybody loves to relax and celebrate with friends and family.
 Whether its a company party or a gathering of relatives, hosting a seasonal fête comes with its stresses.
 Unfortunately, the worry of avoiding liability if things get out of hand is one of them.